AI Agents

 Example: AI Agent Architecture

-A practical AI agent architecture usually follows a clear operating loop.
+A practical AI agent architecture usually follows a loop: goal, perception, reasoning, action, memory, feedback, and monitoring.

 AI agents rely on connected layers that allow them to understand context, make decisions, take action, and learn from outcomes.